Garee/gpvm/README.md

 GPVM
 ==

-GPVM is a parallel Gannet virtual machine implementation using OpenCL for GPU execution.
+The Gannet Parallel Virtual Machine (GPVM) is a virtual machine that is designed to execute natively on graphics processing units.
+Using OpenCL, it virtualises the Gannet System-on-Chip architecture to provide a functional approach to high-level GPGPU programming.

 Obtaining the Source Code
 -------------------------